-Prior to fiscal 2015, we recognized revenue from the sale of our packaged software products when legal title transferred.
-This generally occurred when our customers electronically downloaded products from the Internet, when we shipped the products or, in the case of certain agreements, when products were delivered to retailers.
-In the first quarter of fiscal 2015 we began delivering ongoing enhancements and certain connected services for QuickBooks and ProConnect desktop solutions that we sold from that time forward.
-As a result, we recognize revenue for these QuickBooks desktop solutions over the period that the enhancements and connected services are provided, which is approximately three years.
-We recognize revenue for these ProConnect desktop solutions as services are provided over the calendar year, once tax forms are available from taxing agencies and the agencies are able to receive electronic tax return submissions.
+For our QuickBooks and professional tax desktop solutions we deliver ongoing enhancements and certain connected services.
+As a result, we recognize revenue for the QuickBooks desktop solutions over the period that the enhancements and connected services are provided, which is approximately three years.
+We recognize revenue for the professional tax desktop solutions as services are provided over the calendar year, once tax forms are available from taxing agencies and the agencies are able to receive electronic tax return submissions.